ElevatorExpress/Elevator/README.txt

      Tests can be found under ./test.
 They can be run by clicking the Test run configuration named "All in Elevator", or can be run from the individual files themselves.

+     Java FX is required to run this project.
+Please download the latest version from Gluon for your platform and add it to your intelliJ project by clicking File -> Project Structure -> Project Settings -> Libraries -> +.
+Then Click on "Java" from the drop down menu then select the location "lib" directory of the JavaFx installation.

+     Everything should run from here, if "Elevator" run config is not running please check the VM option paths are correct its run config options.